May Offensive

 Phase Two of the Tet Offensive of 1968 (also known as the May Offensive, Little Tet, and Mini-Tet) was launched by the People's Army of Vietnam (PAVN) and Viet Cong (VC) against targets throughout South Vietnam, including Saigon from 29 April to 30 May 1968.
-The May Offensive was considered much bloodier than the initial phase of the Tet Offensive.
-U.S. casualties across South Vietnam were 2,169 killed for the entire month of May, making it the deadliest month of the entire Vietnam War for U.S. forces, while South Vietnamese losses were 2,054 killed.
-PAVN/VC losses exceeded 24,000 killed and over 2,000 captured.
+The May Offensive was comparable in bloodshed to the initial phase of the Tet Offensive.
+The United States (US) had 2,169 men killed by hostile action in the month of May, making it the deadliest month of the entire Vietnam War for US forces, but South Vietnamese losses were 3,467, significantly less than the 5,025 killed in February during the original Tet Offensive.
+The US claim that PAVN/VC losses exceeded 24,000 killed and over 2,000 captured.
 The May Offensive was a costly defeat for the PAVN/VC.

 Background

-In late March 1968 COSVN and B2 Front leaders held meetings to review the results of the Tet Offensive.
+In late March 1968, COSVN and B2 Front leaders held meetings to review the results of the Tet Offensive.
 Lê Duẩn, the driving force behind the Tet Offensive, and General Hoàng Văn Thái wished to renew the offensive before the start of the southern monsoon began in mid-May in order to improve their position at the Paris Peace Talks which were about to commence.
 Some field commanders opposed any renewed offensive citing the heavy losses suffered by the VC and resulting poor morale, the inexperience of replacement PAVN troops and logistics problems, while Allied post-Tet operations Truong Cong Dinh and Quyet Thang meant that "there was no longer any opportunity to liberate the cities and province capitals" with a Tet-style offensive.
 COSVN leaders ignored these objections believing that the element of surprise meant they still had the advantage over Allied forces and recommended to the Politburo that the offensive should be renewed.
 After consulting with the other fronts in South Vietnam, the Politburo instructed the PAVN high command to begin planning the new offensive.
 Part of the offensive was meant to "bring the war to the enemy's own lair", meaning to shift the battlefield from the countryside to significant urban attacks, with the resulting damage inflicted upon urban centres.
 The targets of the attack was more limited than the Tet Offensive, but still primarily aimed at attacks throughout Saigon and major urban centres.